senzing-garage/demo-quickstart/README.md

 ## Overview

-`demo-quickstart` starts the Senzing gRPC server and HTTP server for use in Senzing exploration.
+`playground` starts the Senzing gRPC server and HTTP server for use in Senzing exploration.

 Senzing SDKs for accessing the gRPC server: